pingcap/community/rfc/2019-12-9-pingcap-university-campus.md

 ## Rationale

-For TiDB Community, an educational distributed database system project in Golang and readings well written in Chinese are necessary, they are invitation cards of welcome young people to TiDB.
+For TiDB Community, an educational distributed database system project in Golang and readings for novice are necessary, they are invitation cards of welcome young people to TiDB.
 We can open the door of the campus, and push computer system course education in universities forward.

 ## Compatibility